sailajapappala/XGB-PClim-Model/USAGE_GUIDE.md

 # 4. Running Predictions on Your Own Data
 ## Recommended Method for Beginners
-1. Open the provided `input.csv` file inside the `data` folder
+1. Open the provided input.csv file located in the data folder.
-2. Replace the example data with your own samples
+2. Delete the example rows if desired and replace them with your own sample data.
+3. Keep the required oxide column names unchanged.
-3. Save the file
+4. Save the file.
-4. Run the script using either the R or Python version
+5. Run either the R or Python version of the script.
-5. Open `output.csv` (Python) or `output_R.csv` (R) stored in the `results` folder
+6. Open output.csv (Python) or output_R.csv (R) in the results folder to view the predictions.

+Each row in the input file represents one sample and will receive its own MAT and MAP predictions.

 This is the easiest method because the scripts are already configured to automatically read `input.csv` and save results to the `results` folder.